 Edge Gateway is a virtual router for organization vDC (virtualDataCenter) networks.
-You can view the list of edge gateways (together with firewall rules, NAT rules and VPN service) at OnApp Control Panel > Edge Gateways menu of your OnApp Cloud.
+You can view the list of edge gateways (together with firewall rules, NAT rules and VPN service) at OnApp Control Panel > Cloud > Edge Gateways menu of your OnApp Cloud.

 vCloud Director Resource Pools

 Resource pool is an allocation model which determines how and when the provider virtual data center compute and memory resources are committed to the organization virtual data center.
 There are three types of resource pools:

 - Reservation Pool